4 keys to success in a nanny share job

-For Katherine Bradley, a nanny who has worked in New York City, Los Angeles and Australia, the most important aspect that factored into her decision to consider a nanny share was how well both families would be able to adjust their own parenting styles to make it as easy as possible for her to look after their kids.
-Joining those styles into one cohesive unit requires work from everyone involved in the nanny share.
+For Katherine Bradley, a nanny who has worked in New York City, Los Angeles and Australia, the most important aspect that factored into her decision to consider a nanny share was how flexible both families would be.
+Finding common ground in terms of parenting styles requires work from everyone involved in the nanny share.

-Before signing on to a share, sit down with both families to discuss how you will all work together.
+For that reason, before signing on to a nanny share, make a point to sit down with both families to discuss how you will all work together.
 Be sure to touch on:

 Discipline: If one family uses timeouts at home but the other family favors a different disciplinary tactic, this can create conflict.
-Discuss each family’s stance on timeouts or removal of a toy or treat as forms of discipline.
+Discuss each family’s discipline style, as well as dos and don’ts.

 House rules: It’s easy to adjust to and follow a family’s rules in their own home.
-But when you’re caring for a child in another family’s home, enforcing the house rules can be tricky.
+But when you’re caring for children from two different families in one home, enforcing the house rules can be tricky.
 Does one family allow their kids to eat in front of the TV while another requires meals to be eaten at the table?
 Is roughhousing or jumping on the bed fine in one home but not the other?
-Go over each family’s house rules to make sure you’re able to adhere to the rules of the home you’ll be watching the children in without getting pushback from the other family.
+Make sure everyone is on the same page on issues like this.

 Food and/or dietary restrictions: Discuss any allergies or food sensitivities up front, so everyone is in agreement that those foods won’t be available or offered to any of the kids in the nanny share.

-Screen time: This is such a hot-button issue with parents these days that it’s important to discuss as a separate issue.
-Are kids allowed to use devices, like tablets or laptops?
+Screen time: Are kids allowed to use devices, like tablets or laptops?
 Are they allowed to watch television after meals, naps or school?
 If so, what is on each family’s list of appropriate programs, and how much TV time are they comfortable with?

 Transportation: Some nanny shares require transporting the kids from one home to another or to different activities.
-Make sure you and all parents are aware of and OK with travel requirements.
+Make sure you and all parents are aware of and OK with potential transportation plans.

 Time off: Coordinating your own vacation time or paid time off with the needs of two families can be tricky, but it’s important to address this early on and plan a time-off schedule that works for everyone.
-Discuss sick policies, as well, including what happens when you are sick versus when a child is sick.
+Discuss sick policies, as well, including what happens when you are sick versus when one of the children is sick.

 Expenses: How will the families handle incidental costs and expenses, like food, activities, toys and gear and supplies?
 Will each family provide their own, or will they pitch in and cover the cost together?

-Pay and taxes: In the U.S., both families involved in a nanny share are considered employers and are responsible for their share of employment taxes and any mandated insurance on wages paid to the nanny.
-How you get paid, however, can be decided by everyone involved.
-Some nannies prefer to be paid from one family with the other family reimbursing their share of the cost to the first family.
-In the share that nanny Erin Wilson-Norman, of Oaktown, Virginia, was a part of, each family paid their own share of her total wages because they were both doing their own taxes and reporting.
+Pay and taxes: In the U.S., both families involved in a nanny share are considered employers and are responsible for their share of employment taxes and any mandated insurance on wages paid to you.
+Nanny Erin Wilson-Norman, of Oaktown, Virginia, says in her share, each family paid their own part of her total wages because they were both doing their own taxes and reporting.

-PRO TIP: Once those agreements have been met, make sure to incorporate all of these terms into a nanny share contract, as an added protection for you and each family.
+PRO TIP: Once those agreements or any others have been met, make sure to incorporate all of these terms into a nanny share contract, as an added protection for you and each family.

-Some families who want to establish a nanny share together are already acquainted with one another.
+Some families pairing up to share a nanny are already acquainted with one another.
 In these situations, there’s a good chance the children already know one another and everyone has already worked through any potential differences.
-Still, it’s beneficial for you to sit down as a unit and come to an agreement on some key issues you might see as a nanny.
+Still, it’s beneficial for you to sit down as a unit and come to an agreement on some key issues you might see from a caregiving perspective.

-For instance, you might see a child who hits or bites or two children with strong personalities who butt heads a lot.
-If anything comes up during these play dates that could develop into a problem during your time with the kids, you and the parents can address them immediately and come up with a solution.
+For instance, you might see a child who hits or bites or two children with strong personalities who butt heads often.
+If anything comes up during these play dates that could develop into a problem during your time with the kids, you and the parents can address them immediately and come up with a go-to solution.

 3. Communicate openly and often

 By far, one of the most important aspects of managing a successful nanny share is communication.
 When you’re nannying for one family, you answer to one set of parents.
 But in a nanny share, you have two or more families who you need to communicate regularly with — and who need to communicate with each other.
 Establish early how each family prefers to communicate, and agree on a method for the share going forward.
-In some situations, you might want to speak to each set of parents separately, while other situations work better with shared communication, like a group chat or text thread.
+In some situations, you might want to speak to each set of parents separately, while other situations work better with shared communication, like a group chat, text thread or caregiver app.

-When Bradley met with families in advance of her start date, she emphasized the importance of group communication and asked for one parent to act as point person for relaying important information to her that didn’t deal with everyday situations.
+When Bradley met with families in advance of her start date, she emphasized the importance of group communication and asked for one parent to act as point person for big picture subjects.
 For day-to-day matters, she says having a group chat was helpful.

 Also, make sure everyone is checking in on a regular basis.
 If you watch the kids at one family’s home, you may not interact as much with the other family.
-You might find it helpful to have a bi-weekly check-in, where both sets of parents sit down with you to discuss how the nanny share is going.
+If that’s the case, you might find it helpful to have a bi-weekly check-in, during which both sets of parents sit down with you to discuss how the nanny share is going.
 This is also a good time to address any upcoming scheduling changes or to talk about supplies that need to be restocked.

 Most importantly, you should always feel empowered and supported enough to voice any concerns you have with each set of parents, and keep the lines of communication open.